toothsy/portfolio-hugo/content/post/getting-started-with-oidc.md

 tags = ["dex","oidc","OAuth2", "kong", "postgres", "k8s", "kubernetes", "docker", "helm", "helmfile", "kind"]
 +++

-- this article covers how you can setup a local cluster in with kind (not rudely), the next one would cover GitHub Oauth process.
+- this article covers how you can setup a local cluster in with kind (not rudely), the next one would cover Microsoft Oauth process.

-## OIDC?(Intro)
+## OIDC?

-- Open IDentity Connect is a AUTHENTICATION protocol that is built on top of Oauth2.
 - Oauth2 is primarily a AUTHORIZATION protocol.(The capitalization is more a reminder to myself than the reader)
+- OpenID Connect is a AUTHENTICATION protocol that is built on top of Oauth2, effectively making it handle both.
 - OIDC is the reason why you get that shiny "Sign in with Google" or Microsoft, or Facebook button in different applications you see.

 ## Why do I need dex?